ewouddt/BiBitR/README.md

 devtools::install_github("ewouddt/BiBitR")
 ```

-Should the installation of `BiBitR` or `devtools::install_github("hadley/devtools")` throw an error, please install the dependencies manually, then `BiBitR`:
+Should the installation of `BiBitR` or `devtools::install_github("hadley/devtools")` throw an error, please install the dependencies manually, then try:

 ``` r
 install.packages(c("flexclust","biclust"))